 Our hope and prayer is that this information will help your church’s planning—whether you’re already multisite, considering a shift to multisite, or simply wanting to understand the movement better.
 If this is a totally new concept for you, don’t overlook it: the movement’s continued growth projects that if there’s not already at least one multisite church in your community, there will be soon.

-The Leadership Network/Generis Multisite Church Scorecard report, which will be available in March as a free download, will cover additional topics such as how multisite churches start, how multisite churches are staffed and funded, how multisite churches balance in-person vs. video teaching, and growth challenges for multisite leaders.
+The Leadership Network/Generis Multisite Church Scorecard report covers additional topics such as how multisite churches start, how multisite churches are staffed and funded, how multisite churches balance in-person vs. video teaching, and growth challenges for multisite leaders.
+Download it here.